Reading time: About 5 minutes

 Have you ever felt the need to stifle a yawn after reading something you’ve written?
 “Oh boy,” you said to yourself.
 “That sure wasn’t very interesting….”

-The German word for boredom is langeweilelange meaning “long” and weile for “a while.”
+The German word for boredom is Langeweile – lange meaning “long” and Weile for “a while.”
 When you’re bored, time moves like a three-toed sloth — which is pretty slow, just 10 feet per minute.
 I’ve written before about how to keep yourself from getting bored while you’re writing.

 But show your readers the same courtesy.
 Don’t let them get bored while they’re reading.
-Here’s how to save them from that fate.

-Macro ways to avoid boredom
+Macro ways to avoid boring your readers

 If you want to capture your readers’ attention, lure them with stories.
-Most of us grew up hearing stories from our parents or grade school teachers; we told stories to our friends and we read them from books.
+Most of us grew up hearing stories from our parents or grade school teachers; we told stories to our friends, and we read them from books.
 Stories have characters and plot and tension.
 Stories engage us and we remember them far more readily than we ever remember boring old facts.
 (The best speakers in the world understand this principle and ply their speeches with stories.
 Look at the TED talks you’ve enjoyed most and count the number of stories in them.
-Hint: You’ll need more than one hand…)
+Hint: You’ll need more than one hand….)

-• Her eyes were searching his face the way soap opera actors looked at each other in the seconds before commercial breaks.
+- Her eyes were searching his face the way soap opera actors looked at each other in the seconds before commercial breaks.

-• Mom’s voice had hardened, giving her the air of a pissed-off Elizabeth Taylor.
+- Mom’s voice had hardened, giving her the air of a pissed-off Elizabeth Taylor.

-• I had devoted an entire day to interviewing people at Ascot, and had a notebook full of quotations, but it was like the lint that you peel out of the wire basket in a dryer.
+- I had devoted an entire day to interviewing people at Ascot, and had a notebook full of quotations, but it was like the lint that you peel out of the wire basket in a dryer.
 It did not add up to anything.

-• Her sighs were so hard, and despairing, that they made the tinsel on the Christmas tree shimmer.
+- Her sighs were so hard, and despairing, that they made the tinsel on the Christmas tree shimmer.

 Make sure the person you pick is someone you know well.
 And choose a person who’s a good (general) match with your audience in terms of age, education, gender etc. Then imagine you’re writing the story or report to that one specific person.
 Pretend it’s an email (you can write in the body of an actual email if you like) and begin the writing with a salutation, “Dear XXX,” if it helps you.
 Just remove the salutation when you’re editing.

 Instead, write about the annual holiday you always had on Lake Martin, Alabama.
 Yes, the Cherokee Bluffs are specific, but their very specificity will give life to your writing.
-Talk about those specific 750 miles of wooded shoreline and you’ll be better able to tap into many reader’s experiences of summer holidays.
-Swimming and boating, yes, but your experiences of swimming and boating are unique to you and their originality will help lift your writing to another level.
+Talk about those specific 750 miles of wooded shoreline and you’ll be better able to tap into many readers’ experiences of summer holidays.
+Swimming and boating, yes, but your experiences of swimming and boating are unique to you, and their originality will help lift your writing to another level.
 Specificity is your friend, not your enemy.

-Use your words for only what matters: Good writers know what to cut, not just what to put in.
+5-Use your words for only what matters: Good writers know what to cut, not just what to put in.
 Don’t tell your readers more than they need to know — they don’t have the time for that.
 Get to the point.

-Micro ways to avoid boredom
+Micro ways to avoid boring your readers

-Don’t be long-winded: Some writers are boring because they use too many unnecessary words.
+2-Don’t be long-winded: Some writers are boring because they use too many unnecessary words.
 Here’s an example I pulled from the website Write To Done:

 Version A: